Liskomato/Spore-CreationZIP-Porter/README.md

 **There are currently two ways to make adventure modpacks.**

 #### Option 1 - .sporemod file containing ZIP archives
+**This option will require your players to install Creation ZIP Porter beforehand!**

 You first create a ZIP folder with all of your creations that you want to be added (for adventures keep in mind you have to include ALL of its required creations as well, and sort the adventure as last in the folder alphabetically), and create a .sporemod file containing the ZIP archive and all of the mods you want to add by renaming a ZIP file's extension from ``.zip`` to ``.sporemod``.

 You will also want to create a ModInfo.xml file containing the information that the ModAPI installer can use to know how to place everything.
 More on that here: http://davoonline.com/sporemodder/rob55rod/ModAPI/Public/xmlModIdentity_v1_0_1_1.html